redding/dat-tcp/README.md

 ### Configuration

 * `backlog_size`     - The number of connections that can be pending.
 These are connections that haven't been 'accepted' by the server.
-* `min_workers`   - The minimum number of threads available to handle connections
+* `min_workers`      - The minimum number of threads available to handle connections.
 * `max_workers`      - The maximum number of threads to spin up to handle connections.
 * `ready_timeout`    - The number of seconds the server will wait for a new connection.
 This controls the "responsiveness" of the server; how fast it will perform checks, like detecting if it has been signaled to stop.
+* `shutdown_timeout` - The number of seconds the server will wait for workers to finish serving a connection.
+If they don't finish in this time, the server will continue shutting down.
 * `debug`            - Output debug messages or not.

 ### Hooks